-Feel free to leave any feedback or questions below!
+If you have any questions about connecting chest and head voice, feel free to leave any feedback or questions below!

 Kegan DeBoheme is Bohemian Vocal Studio’s resident vocal coach and voice expert.
 He teaches professional singing and voice technique to students all around the world and enjoys providing tutorials like this one on how to improve your voice.